 The initial idea for the Starlab Station was to build a habitat which is fully outfitted and can be brought into orbit with one single launch.
 This is being enabled by SpaceX’s Starship which is currently under development.
 Apart from the monetary advantage of a single launch, the main goal of this bold approach is to be first to market.

 Apart from the space station a whole ecosystem will be established to support human life and science in low-earth orbits, see Fig. 1.
-Under the commercial services approach, the Starlab Program will offer end-to-end mission services such as for purchase to all customers:
+Under the commercial services approach, the Starlab Program will offer end-to-end mission services such as purchase to all customers:

 Astronaut flights including pre-flight training and support, on-orbit support and post-flight reconditioning